Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### Introduction

-An AIO SDK project is used to build extensions for both [Content Services (ACS) Repository]({% link content-services/latest/develop/repo-ext-points/index.md %}) and [Alfresco Share UI]({% link content-services/latest/develop/share-ext-points/index.md %}).
-The runtime environment for ACS is Docker so not only is this project building the source code for your extensions but also the custom Docker images for the Alfresco Repository and Alfresco Share.
+An AIO SDK project is used to build extensions for both [Content Services (Content Services) Repository]({% link content-services/latest/develop/repo-ext-points/index.md %}) and [Alfresco Share UI]({% link content-services/latest/develop/share-ext-points/index.md %}).
+The runtime environment for Content Services is Docker so not only is this project building the source code for your extensions but also the custom Docker images for the Alfresco Repository and Alfresco Share.
 The custom Docker images includes the JARs, or AMPs, with your extension code.

 Looking into the generated AIO parent project we can see that we got a Docker Compose file (`my-all-in-one-project/docker/docker-compose.yml`) that will be used to build custom Docker images and run the project, one sub-project called `my-all-in-one-project-platform` that will be used to build Repository customizations, and one sub-project called `my-all-in-one-project-share` that can be used to build Alfresco Share UI customizations.